sp01010011/webpack-3-starter/README.md

 ## Webpack 3 Project Starter (JS)

-Although all the front-end frameworks that i use on regular base mainly Angular2, ReactJS, Vuejs come with rather a powerful CLI tool that makes the process of starting new project pretty easy, i find myself scaffolding new webpack project whether it is to test quick idea, or to show friend or co-worker something.
+Although all the front-end frameworks that i use on regular base mainly Angular2, ReactJS, Vuejs comes with rather a powerful CLI tool that makes the process of creating new project pretty easy,  nevertheless, i find myself scaffolding new webpack project whether it is to test quick idea, or to show friend or co-worker something.

-Of course i could just create plain HTML file and write everything there, but i like to take advantage of everything webpack offers, from being able to use es6  features to other features  like hot reload with webpack dev server and  sass
+Of course i could just create plain HTML file and write everything there, but i like to take advantage of everything webpack offers, from being able to use es6  features to other features  like hot reload with webpack dev server and  sass processing

 ### What is included (dependencies)
 * [Webpack 3](https://github.com/webpack/webpack)